Daniel-Wei/basicDemo/README.md

-# basicDemo
+# SpringBoot Demo with Basic BackEnd Functionalites

-SpringBoot Demo with Basic Functionalites
+## Could test with Postman for functionalities of searching, creating users, creating activities and activity booking